Steve Kerr: Golden State Warriors (2014–present)

+2014–15 season: Emergence of Stephen Curry and the beginning of a dynasty

-On May 14, 2014, Kerr reached an agreement to become the head coach for the Golden State Warriors, succeeding Mark Jackson in a five year $25 million deal.
+On May 14, 2014, Kerr who was given head coaching offers by the Golden State Warriors and New York Knicks in the 2014 offseason, reached an agreement to become the head coach for the Warriors on a five-year, $25 million deal, succeeding Mark Jackson.
 Kerr coached in the 2014 Summer League for the Warriors.
-During the 2014–15 season, the team's offense employed elements of the triangle offense from his playing days in Chicago under Phil Jackson, the spacing and pace of Gregg Popovich in San Antonio, and the uptempo principles Mike D'Antoni and later Alvin Gentry used in Phoenix when Kerr was the GM.
+During the 2014–15 season, the team's offense employed elements of the triangle offense from his playing days in Chicago under Phil Jackson, the spacing and pace of Gregg Popovich in San Antonio, and the uptempo principles Mike D'Antoni and later Alvin Gentry used in Phoenix when Kerr was the general manager.

 After the Warriors beat the Houston Rockets to win their 14th consecutive game, Kerr became the first coach to start his career with a 19–2 record.
 This beat out Al Cervi and his 18–2 start with the Syracuse Nationals.
 On December 10, 2014, Kerr became the first NBA rookie head coach to win 21 of his first 23 games.
-He was named the head coach of the Western Conference team for the 2015 NBA All-Star Game after Golden State had the best record in the conference.
+He was named the head coach of the Western Conference team for the 2015 NBA All-Star Game after the Warriors had the best record in the conference.
 On April 4, the Warriors beat the Dallas Mavericks 123–110 to clinch home-court advantage throughout the playoffs, and Kerr got his 63rd win of the season to become the highest winning rookie head coach in NBA history, passing Tom Thibodeau and his 62 wins with the Chicago Bulls in the 2010–11 season.
-In the NBA Coach of the Year voting, Kerr was runner-up to Mike Budenholzer.
+In the NBA Coach of the Year voting, Kerr was the runner-up to Mike Budenholzer.

 The Warriors ultimately finished with one of the best regular seasons in NBA history, and the greatest in the team's 69-year history.
-Golden State ended with an overall record of 67–15, becoming the 10th team to win 67 or more games in a single season.
+They ended with an overall record of 67–15, becoming the 10th team to win 67 or more games in a single season and point guard Stephen Curry won his first of two consecutive regular season MVP awards.
 It was the first time the Warriors had ever won as many as 60 games in a season; their previous high was 59 in the 1975–76 season.
-The Warriors also ended with a 39–2 home record, which is tied for the second-best home record in NBA history.
+They also ended with a 39–2 home record, which is tied for the second-best home record in NBA history.
 The Warriors were first in defensive efficiency for the season and second in offensive efficiency, barely missing the mark that the Julius Erving–led Sixers achieved by being first in both offensive and defensive efficiency.
-They became the first team in NBA history to have two win streaks over 15 at home (18 and 19).
+The Warriors became the first team in NBA history to have two win streaks over 15 at home (18 and 19).